Wervice/Lumos/README.md

 <img src="asset/login_illustration.png" height="200" style="border-radius: 10px;" alt="Lumos Login"> <br> <br>
 </div>

-Lumos is a self hostable python & flask application you can run on Windows or Linux Servers.
+Lumos is a self-hostable Python Flask application you can run on Windows or Linux servers.

-It has an easy webshell & filemanager for the admin and for your team mates or family members.
+It has an easy web shell & file manager for the admin and for your teammates or family members.

-Lumos also offers a samll chat solution embeded in the filemanager.
+Lumos also offers a small chat solution embedded in the file manager.

-Its lightweigh web interface and small kept design makes it simple to manage files and keep a fast workflow.
+Its light web interface and small design make it simple to manage files and keep a fast workflow.

-It also gives you the opportunity to protect your files using robutst symetric encryption out of the box.
+It also gives you the opportunity to protect your files using robust symmetric encryption out of the box.

 You can connect to it on port 5000 or 4999 for setup.